-A twin-needle produces two rows of parallel stitches for pin tucks, double top stitching and decorative sewing.

-When using twin-needles, the stitch width should never be set above twin needle mark, regardless of the stitch you have selected.
-Doing so will result in broken needles and possible damage to your machine.

-Use of a Singer Brand twin needle (Style 2025) is strongly recommended.
+A twin needle produces two rows of parallel stitches for pintucks, double top stitching and decorative sewing.
+When using twin needles, When using twin needles, always engage the twin needle button, regardless of the stitch you have selected.
+This will prevent broken needles and damage to your machine, regardless of the stitch you have selected.
+Use of a SINGER Brand twin needle (Style 2025) is strongly recommended.

-The twin needle is an optional purchase.
+The twin needle is not included with the SEQS-6700.